 \section{Applications}

-In this section, we apply Theorem \ref{thm:StateEvolution} to prove DMFT characterization of gradient flow for generalized linear models and shallow neural networks with a constant number of hidden neurons.
+In this section, we apply Theorem \ref{thm:StateEvolution} to prove a DMFT characterization of gradient flows for generalized linear models and shallow neural networks with a constant number of hidden neurons.

 Next, we define a notion of stationary-point solutions of the DMFT system $\mathfrak{S}(\theta^0, z, \delta, \Lambda, \ell)$.
 We show that these stationary points are characterized by a system of five nonlinear equations, and that they are in correspondence with stationary points of a certain infinite-dimensional variational principle.
 This variational principle also emerges in the study of global minimizers of the risk via Gordon's comparison inequality.
-As an illustration, we discuss the case the case of logistic regression.
+As an illustration, we discuss the case of logistic regression.

-We next define two classes of applications that are covered by our general results, Theorem \ref{thm:UniqueExist} and \ref{thm:StateEvolution}. \begin{description} \item[Generalized linear models] The statistician observes $n$ iid pairs $(y_i,\bx_i)$ where $y_i = \varphi(\< \bx_i , \btheta^* \>,z_i)$ and $z_i$ is noise drawn independently of $\bx_i$.
+We introduce two classes of applications that are covered by our general results, Theorems \ref{thm:UniqueExist} and \ref{thm:StateEvolution}: gradient flow with respect to these cost functions are special cases of the general theorem stated below. \begin{description} \item[\textbf{Generalized linear models}.]
+The statistician observes $n$ iid pairs $(y_i,\bx_i)$ where $y_i = \varphi(\< \bx_i , \btheta^* \>,z_i)$ and $z_i$ is noise drawn independently of $\bx_i$.
 The goal is to estimate or recover the planted signal $\btheta^*$.
 Ridge regularized empirical risk minimization attempts to minimize the objective